Interactions between autoequivalences, stability conditions, and moduli problems: Compatible autoequivalences of _n

-In this section we will apply Theorem \ref{stable_preserving} to the example of n-gons.
-This serves the following purposes: \begin{itemize} \item Provide an example of how to reduce the conditions in Theorem \ref{stable_preserving} to something easily applicable. \item Understand how compatible autoequivalences can help elucidate structures associated with triangulated categories. \end{itemize} Once these reductions are carried out, the conditions of Theorem \ref{stable_preserving} will be more recognizable from the standpoint of the previous work on semistable preserving autoequivalences, e.g. \cite{bk_fm_nodal} and \cite{Ruiperez_Lopez}.
+In this section we will apply Theorem \ref{stable_preserving} to the example of $n$-gons.
+This serves the purpose of showing how the conditions of Theorem \ref{stable_preserving} many times reduce to easily applicable and natural conditions.

-\subsection{Reduction of conditions in Theorem \ref{stable_preserving} for $(Z_{cl}, \s{P}_{cl})$}
+\subsection{Reduction of conditions in Theorem \ref{stable_preserving} for $\sigma_{cl}(n)$}